NathanDuran/Switchboard-Corpus/README.md

 # Processing the Switchboard Dialogue Act Corpus
 Utilities for processing the [Switchboard Dialogue Act Corpus](https://web.stanford.edu/~jurafsky/ws97/) for the purpose of dialogue act (DA) classification.
-The data is split into the original [training](https://web.stanford.edu/~jurafsky/ws97/ws97-train-convs.list) and [test](https://web.stanford.edu/~jurafsky/ws97/ws97-test-convs.list) sets suggested by the authors.
+The data is split into the original [training](https://web.stanford.edu/~jurafsky/ws97/ws97-train-convs.list) and [test](https://web.stanford.edu/~jurafsky/ws97/ws97-test-convs.list) sets suggested by the authors (1115 training and 19 test).
-The remaining dialogues have been used as an validation set and there is a further 300 dialogues from the training set for development purposes.
+The remaining 21 dialogues have been used as a validation set.

 ## Scripts
 The swda_to_text.py script processes all dialogues into a plain text format.
 Individual dialogues are saved into directories corresponding